olcf-tutorials/hands_on_containers_on_frontier/README.md

 Notice in the above that you are using `docker.io` instead of `registry-1.docker.io`.
 This is an idiosyncracy of Dockerhub we have to live with for now.

+There are other registries that support ORAS.
+See here: https://oras.land/adopters/

 ## Running your container in a job with Slurm
 ```
 $ cd examples/3_simplejob